 Under the Divorce Act you have a duty to exercise your parenting time and decision-making responsibility in the best interests of the child.
 It is very helpful to hear from your children about their views and preferences when deciding what is best for them.
 How you go about seeking your children's views, and how much weight you give them, will depend on your children's age and level of maturity.

 Listening to your children’s views doesn’t mean that you ask them who they want to live with.

-You can ask professionals like counsellors, mediators or parenting coaches for guidance and advice before you speak with your children about their feelings or needs.
+You can ask professionals like counsellors, mediators or social workers for guidance and advice before you speak with your children about their feelings or needs.

-In some situations, even when given the opportunity, children may not want to provide their opinion.
+In some situations, even when given the opportunity, children may not want to share their opinion.
 That's O.K. too.

-Listening to your children's views doesn't mean that you ask them who they want to live with.
+Listening to your children's views doesn't mean that you are asking them to take sides.
 This can make children feel like they have to choose between you and the other parent.
-Listening to your children means that you ask them about things that are important to them and could affect the schedule.
-For example, are there activities that are important to them and which they want to continue (for example, hockey)?
-Are there special activities that they like to do with each parent?
-Is spending time with friends a particular priority for them?
+Asking for your children’s opinions means that you are asking them about things that are important to them and could affect their schedule and well-being.
+For example, you could ask them if there are any activities that are important to them and which they want to continue, or if there are any special activities they like to do with each parent or other important people in their lives (other family members, friends, etc.).

 It's really important that children don't feel pressured or coached to express a particular point of view.
 It's a good idea to let them know that they can be honest with you about their feelings and needs.
 You should emphasize that they don't need to think they're "taking sides" or choosing one parent over the other.

-Sometimes, if they're afraid to upset you, your children may find it easier to speak with a neutral third party.
-Whether they speak directly to you, or to you with the help of someone else, your children's views can help in your discussions with the other parent.
+Sometimes, if they're worried about upsetting you, your children may find it easier to speak with a neutral third party.
+Whether they speak to you directly or with the help of someone else, your children's views can help in your discussions with the other parent.